sky908/HR-Dashboard-Analysis-using-Power-BI/README.md

 # HR-Dashboard-Analysis-using-Power-BI

-# Simple Learning and understandable project of Attrition in company
+# Simple Learning and Understandable project of Attrition in company is made suing Power BI Tool.